Allocation Assist

 Do I have to pay UK tax on income earned in Dubai?

-If you are resident and working in the UAE for at least one full tax year, and meet the requirements for non-resident status in the UK, you will not be taxed on any income earned outside the UK.
+If you are a resident and have been working in the UAE for at least one full tax year and meet the requirements for non-resident status in the UK, you will not be taxed on any income earned outside the UK.
 Non-residents (or expats) are only liable for tax on income earned in the UK.

 How can I make sure that I have non-resident status?